HongPhuMagic/ML-Project-1-Titanic-from-Disaster/README.md

 #### Data Source

-For this project, I'll be applying the Logistic Regression algorithm on the famous [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic) dataset!
+For this project, I'll be applying the Logistic Regression algorithm on the famous [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic) dataset.

 #### Data Description